vderic/kitevector-python/README.md

 		print(msg)
 ```

-To get the N-Best documents Index,
+To get the N-Best documents with distributed index,

 ```
 	kite_hosts = ['localhost:7878']